KitSutliff/digital_ocean_showcase/presentation/showcase.md

 **Example Scale**:
 - 10,000 packages with average 5 dependencies each
-- Storage: ~10MB total memory usage
+- Storage: ~10MB total memory usage (estimates vary by Go version, allocator, and hardware)
-- Performance: All operations remain sub-millisecond
+- Performance: All operations remain sub-millisecond (actual latency depends on hardware)

 ### Network and Concurrency Scaling